janscience/Teensy_Amp/R5.0/README.md

 ### Working principle

-- Via R2, the ground is the average of the input signals CHx: GND = mean(CHx).
+- Via R2, the ground is the average of the input signals CHx: GND = mean(CHx) and the input signals oscillate around ground.
-- The TLV320ADC provides VREF at some voltage VR above ground: VREF = mean(CHx) + VR
+- VREF2 is provided at some voltage VR above ground: VREF2 = mean(CHx) + VR
-- The opamps return the difference between VREF and SIGx (=CHx): mean(CHx) + VR - CHx relative to GND = mean(CHx).
+- The opamps return the difference between VREF2 and SIGx (=CHx): mean(CHx) + VR - CHx relative to GND = mean(CHx).
 - In single-ended mode we measure at INxP exactly mean(CHx) + VR - CHx, the difference between the actual potential CHx and